SAP/ui5-tooling/docs/pages/Builder.md

 ### JavaScript Files Requiring Top Level Scope
-UI5 Tooling packages JavaScript files that require "top level scope" as a string, provided your project uses a Specification Version lower than `4.0`.
+UI5 CLI packages JavaScript files that require "top level scope" as a string, provided your project uses a Specification Version lower than `4.0`.
 In this case, the code is evaluated using [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) at runtime.

 This ensures that the script works as expected, e.g. with regards to implicitly used globals.
 However, this `eval` runtime feature will be discontinued with UI5 2.x because of [security best practices](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) and to comply with stricter CSP settings (i.e. [unsafe-eval](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#unsafe_eval_expressions)).

-If your project defines [Specification Version 4.0](./Configuration.md#specification-version-40) or higher, files requiring top level scope are no longer part of the created bundle and following error is logged by UI5 Tooling:
+If your project defines [Specification Version 4.0](./Configuration.md#specification-version-40) or higher, files requiring top level scope are no longer part of the created bundle and following error is logged by UI5 CLI:
 >  Module myFancyModule requires top level scope and can only be embedded as a string (requires 'eval'), which is not supported with specVersion 4.0 and higher.

 If you see this error message, please adjust your code by applying one of the following options: